borgbackup/borg/docs/quickstart.rst

 mounting the remote filesystem, for example, using sshfs::

   $ sshfs user@hostname:/path/to /path/to
-  $ borg -r /path/to/repo rcreate ...
+  $ borg -r /path/to/repo repo-create ...
   $ fusermount -u /path/to

 You can also use other remote filesystems in a similar way.
 Just be careful,